Frequently Asked Questions

 The briefing location and time will be announced.
 Our office is now here.

 - When can we collect our race pack?

-- Is there anyone else registered from India?
+- Is there anyone else registered from my country?
 Maybe I can coordinate with them.

 No, but if you have any condition our medics should know about, you should inform us in advance.

 - How many drop bags are allowed for the 50 km & 100 km race?

 Yes there are drop bags in the following locations for 100 km but nothing for 50 km.